How Much Life Insurance Do I Need In 2026?

 One of the biggest problems with this type of life insurance policy is that it renews at an increased premium.

-This means that if you get this insurance for five years and then get it for another five years, the amount you have to pay for it goes up.
+This means that if you get this insurance for five years and then for another five years, the amount you have to pay increases.

-In some cases, it can rise by as much as 200 percent.
+In some cases, it can rise by as much as 200 per cent.
 However, this isn’t always the case.
-Some only increase by a tiny amount, whereas others may keep the premium the same but decrease the face amount.
+Some increase only slightly, whereas others may keep the premium the same while reducing the face amount.

 Examples of Term Life Insurance